The Photoshop CC 2018 tutorials in this article will cover the most noteworthy new features released in this latest update.

 With symmetry on, paint strokes will be reflected live across the line of symmetry, allowing easier sketching of things like faces, cars, animals, and all kinds of design tasks.

 This feature also allows for symmetry across an arbitrary user-drawn path, which is something none of us could recall seeing in a painting application before.
 We’re hoping to see some creative experiments once users get their

-The line shown only goes so far, but in reality, the line goes into infinity.
+The line showed only goes so far, but in reality, the line goes into infinity.
 Best of all it allows symmetry on a curve.

 What photoshop us using under the hood is just a path.
 And the presets are really just paths that you can start using right away.
 These paths could be modified.

 The Brush Tool, Pencil, Color replacement brush, Mixer Brush, clone tool, pattern stamp, History Brush, Art History Brush, Eraser, Background Eraser, Magic Eraser, Blur, Sharpen, Smudge, Dodge, Burn, and sponge.